 Mürren also makes a great base for non-hikers, and there are many great sights to choose from in the region.
 We’ll send you info on many of our favorites, such as the Schilthorn cable car, Jungfraujoch train, and Trümmelbach falls.
 If you like, this can be combined with easy 1-2 hour walks to traditional restaurants with fantastic views.

 You should finish your hike around 4 pm, giving you time to wash up, relax, perhaps visit the village pool/spa, or just gaze upon the outside panorama from your room balcony.
 After that, you’ll enjoy dinner at your hotel restaurant.
 These are multi-course feasts, often centered on local specialties like bratwurst, rösti, or cheese fondue, but may also feature chicken, fish, or other continental specialties.
 Our hotels all serve fabulous food, and dinners will be hearty, filling, well-earned and very delicious.
-Typically we leave one dinner free, so you will have a chance to explore on your own.
+Typically we leave all dinner arrangements up to you, so you will have a chance to explore on your own.

 The trip itself is incredibly scenic, and takes about 4 hours.
 Mürren is an idyllic, car-free village, perched atop a sheer 3000ft. cliff above the waterfall-filled Lauterbrunnen valley (picture Yosemite with a Swiss village on top).
-You’ll have a chance to breathe the fresh mountain air and listen to the tinkle of not-so-distant cowbells before dinner, and settling in to your hotel for the night.
+You’ll have a chance to breathe the fresh mountain air and listen to the tinkle of not-so-distant cowbells before settling in to your hotel for the night.
+Dinner is on your own in Mürren.

 Mürren – One of our favorite hikes starts in town, and gently meanders up the hills to the pastoral setting at Spielboden.